Goobwabber/Goobwabber/README.md

 ### Hey!

-I'm a full-stack dev and have a large variety of experience.
+I'm a full-stack developer and have a large variety of experience.
 Most of my projects are based around mods for Beat Saber, a popular VR rhythm game.
-I have a passion for and enjoy networking and backend development the most of anything I write.
+I have a passion for networking and backend development.

 ### Overview: